Trash & Recycling Information

 Overview of Trash Program

 The Town's overriding solid waste principle is simply the more trash you produce, the more you pay.
 In 1990, the Town Council, acting as the Mansfield Resource Recovery Authority, enacted comprehensive Solid Waste Regulations, which are revised as conditions change.
 All costs associated with solid waste, including the transfer station operation, are paid through garbage (and recycling) fees, not general taxation.
 The Mansfield Solid Waste Advisory Committee, a committee of seven residents, acts as a community sounding board for the Town's solid waste policies.
 These policies include issues relating to residential refuse and recycling service, transfer station operations, promotion of recycling and waste prevention, hazardous waste disposal, and bulky waste disposal.
 The Town, assisted by this committee, has promoted conservation by offering ways for residents to reduce their waste.
 In 1990 Mansfield was the first town in Connecticut to provide unit-based pricing for trash, where residents pay according to the amount of waste they generate, which encourages recycling and composting.
+Mansfield is a leader in Connecticut because of its unit-based pricing.
 Providing workshops on backyard composting, increasing the types of items that can be recycled, providing information on how to create less waste, and operating a "swap shop" at the transfer station are some of the ways residents have had opportunities to reduce their trash fees.

 Recycling service is provided to all residences, including multi-family, an often overlooked sector.
 Mansfield was one of the few communities in the United States to try weight-based trash collection at multi-family residences as a way to provide an incentive for landlords to promote recycling, and as a fairer way of charging for service.